UoB-COMSM0166/2026-group-27/README.md

 </p>
 <br>

 At very close range (distance < 130 px), the boss stops moving but continues attacking, making it harder to avoid attacks due to the close proximity (Figure ).
-Contact damage is also applied when the player touches the boss, making the fight more challenging.
+Contact damage is applied when the player touches the boss, making the fight more challenging.

 <p align="center">